alissatroiano/Dash/README.md

 ## UX

-As the Milestone 3 Project for [Code Institute's](https://codeinstitute.net/) Data Centric Development portion of the Full Stack Developer Program, this project was built with HTML, CSS, JavaScript, jQuery, Materialize, Python, Flask and MongoDB.
+As the Milestone 3 Project for [Code Institute's](https://codeinstitute.net/) Data Centric Development portion of the Full Stack Developer Program, this project was built with HTML, CSS, JavaScript, jQuery, Python, Flask and MongoDB.

 Dash's target market is health-minded adult men & women, ages 24 - 29, that wish to find and share recipes.
 The target market also seeks a place to manage their own recipes and ingredients.